glrnz/dns-filter/README.md

   -npm install<br>
   -npm install -g forever forever-service

 # Create a service
+  Make sure you are in your working directory
-  -sudo forever-service install test --script main.js
+  -sudo forever-service install dnsfilter --script dns-server.js

 # You might run into problem regarding root priviledges.